*UPDATE*

 We are pleased to confirm that the CLEAT study has now completed recruitment.
 Two hundred and twenty-one participants were enrolled on to the study.
 Owing to a lower drop-out rate than expected we were able to recruit slightly less than our original target of 256.

-Participants are now being followed up and data collection will end in October 2023.
-Analysis and reporting will then start with the report due with the National Institute for Health and Care Research (NIHR) by the end of March 2023.
-After this we will be able to share our findings with policy makers, clinicians, GPs, NHS Trusts, patients and the public via conferences, press releases, workshops, academic papers and social media.
+We are in the process of publishing results and will share our findings once available with policy makers, clinicians, GPs, NHS Trusts, patients and the public via conferences, press releases, workshops, academic papers and social media.
 Findings will also be posted on this webpage.

 This research aims to improve patient care.
 By taking part in this research, you will help to guide treatment for future patients.
 In addition to your treatment, you will also benefit from a baseline and follow up assessment with a physiotherapist, where you will be able to ask further questions and measure the outcome of your treatment.